 Signal a turn or lane change with this lever.
 Push down on the lever to signal a left turn, and up to signal a right turn.
 If you push it up or down all the way, the turn signal continues to blink even when you release the lever.
 It shuts off automatically as you complete the turn.
 To signal a lane change, push lightly on the turn signal lever in the proper direction and hold it.
 The lever will return to the center position as soon as you release it.
 Windshield Wipers

 The right lever controls the windshield wipers and washers.
-The rotary switch at the end of the lever has three positions:
+The rotary switch at the end of the lever has two or three positions depending on model:

-- INT-intermittent
+INT-intermittent

+(Except VX and CX models in the U.S.)

-- LO-low speed
+LO-low speed

-- HI- high speed
+HI - high speed